openstack-archive/tripleo-quickstart/roles/libvirt/setup/supplemental/README.md

-The role expects to be provided with a `supplemental_provision_script` which will be copied to the virthost during execution and is responsible for preparing the the vm's image and adding it to the proper libvirt pool.
+The role expects to be provided with a `supplemental_provision_script` which will be copied to the virthost during execution and is responsible for preparing the vm's image and adding it to the proper libvirt pool.
 Furthermore, the `supplemental_node_ip` must be configured by this script and it will be used to add the host to ansible in-memory inventory as well as in preparation of ssh config files by the tripleo-inventory role.